BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/LEGAL.md

 {:toc .large-only}

 **Effective Date:** March 11, 2022

 **Last Revised:** January 21, 2024: Misc. typo fixes.
 Refreshed links in the Cloudflare section, sadly nothing has changed there.
 Added an embeds subheading under third parties.
-Add a statement to first party clarifying there is no advertising served on this site.
+Add a statement to first-party clarifying there is no advertising served on this site.
 Added Threads to new embed section.

 This is a personal website and will be kept free of complicated rules and legalese if/where possible.
 Anything on this page applies only to websites.
 Questions or issues concerning this site, its policies, and its upkeep may be addressed by email to [email@BeerMetalPC.com](mailto:email@BeerMetalPC.com).